 top of page

-When the Society was founded on 26 July 1941, Bernard Shaw’s eighty fifth birthday.
-He wanted nothing to do with the idea, and it was his curious letter of rejection that contained the phrase we quote here, and which was eagerly incorporated into the constitution of the Society.
-Reproduced here is the letter as written by Shaw.
+The Shaw Society was founded on 26 July 1941, Bernard Shaw’s eighty fifth birthday.
+He wanted nothing to do with the idea, and wrote a letter of rejection that was eagerly incorporated into the constitution of the Society.

 GBS November 1941

-We are also pleased to receive added support to extend our outreach activities , bringing the theatre and writings of George Bernard Shaw and his contemporaries to a wider more diverse audience.
-Help the society by donating today.
+We are also welcome donations to support and extend our outreach activities, bringing the theatre and writings of George Bernard Shaw and his contemporaries to a wider more diverse audience.

 bottom of page